DexterMagnific/QSvgStyle/README.md

 (C) Said LANKRI, under the GNU GPL License version 2+

-It comes with the style engine (QSvgStyle), a theme builder (QSvgThemeBuilder), a theme manager (QSvgThemeManager) and a built-in svg cleaner courtesy of SVGCleaner team.
+It comes with the style engine (QSvgStyle), a theme builder (QSvgThemeBuilder), a theme manager (QSvgThemeManager), a built-in svg cleaner courtesy of SVGCleaner team and a set of themes.

-Some themes are also included.
+Works on Linux and Windows with MSYS2.

-- FlatShadowed: our best light theme with outstanding support for color palettes
+- FlatShadowed: Official QSvgStyle theme and our best light theme with outstanding support for widget color palettes.

 ![FlatDark](themes/FlatShadowed/FlatShadowed.png)

-- Godot2: a port for the dark Godot game engine theme
+- Godot2: a port of the Godot2 game engine dark theme

 ![Godot2](themes/godot2/godot2.png)